Real test begins for Taliban after US withdrawal

 PESHAWAR/ISLAMABAD: After losing human lives and $2.3 trillion, the US on Tuesday ended its longest ever war in Afghanistan by withdrawing troops from the Kabul airport.
-With it a new test begins for Taliban on making the new government, as the three-day Shura meeting on the issue ended on Tuesday without finalising the setup.
+With it a new test begins for Taliban regarding making of the new government, as the three-day Shura meeting on the issue ended on Tuesday without finalising the set up.

+President Joe Biden oversaw the withdrawal of troops from Afghanistan on Monday when the last aircraft carrying military personnel left the Kabul airport.

 The last US flight out of Kabul took off a minute before midnight local time Monday, ending a bloody war that brought misery to the Afghan nation as well as neighbouring countries, particularly Pakistan.